Skip to content

 [CRITICAL] --- Booting on QEMU with core #4 ---

 This is a typical example of mutual exclusion.
-Specifically, the public egos-2000 code only supports a single core, so the booting code (aka. boot loader) will prevent the other 3 cores from running egos-2000 after egos-2000 has already started to run on a core.
+Specifically, the public egos-2000 code only runs on a single core, so the booting code (aka. boot loader) will prevent the other 3 cores from running egos-2000 after egos-2000 has already started to run on a core.
 Such mutual exclusion requires a new class of CPU instructions called atomic memory operations which is an extension to the basic RISC-V instruction set architecture.

 Atomic memory operation